danielmcgraw/zombeer.com/_posts/2011-04-15-Caramel-Cream-Ale.md

 12. Pitch the yeast.
 13. Add 2 ounces of the vanilla extract.
 14. Top the primary off to just over 5 gallons.
+15. Rack to the secondary fermenter after a week
+16. Bottle when fermentation subsides, after ~1.5 weeks.

 ## Work Log ##
 ### Friday, April 15, 2011 ###
 18:00 - Activate smack pack of Wyeast German Ale yeast.
-22:00 - pitch yeast into starter and let sit.
+22:00 - Pitch yeast into starter and let sit.

 ### Sat, April 16, 2011 ###
 11:50 - Put 2 gallons of water on the burner.